plural-activism/plural-pride-walk/slides.md

 #### Manage your Energy

 <div class="center punk-text">
-Ya& cannot advocate for others, if none is advocating for ya&self.
+ya& cannot advocate for others, if none is advocating for ya&self.
 </div>

 ![bg](img/spoonies.png)